Jan Shutan

 Jan Shutan Levinson (born Janice Dottenheim; November 5, 1932 – October 7, 2021) was an American actress, best known for her appearance in Star Trek: The Original Series, Sons and Daughters and The Andy Griffith Show.

 Life

-Shutan was born in Los Angeles, California, and grew up in Beverly Hills.
-She was a winner on the TV program Arthur Godfrey's Talent Scouts.
+Shutan was born in Los Angeles, California, to Henry and Shirley Dottenheim, and settled in Beverly Hills.
+In 1955, she was a winner on the TV program Arthur Godfrey's Talent Scouts as a singer.
+She married and began to raise a family.